 Tables with Relevant Reporting Values

 Once all the group data has been checked, the next step in the process is to create what we like to call a book of tables.
 This so-called book includes all the relevant reporting values drawn from all the relevant reference groups of those variables.
 The values which are needed in that book of tables may differ based on a number of variables.
 Take for instance that in the case of a qualitative variable you will require the number of responses and the associated structure.
 For KPIs, you will need quartiles, and mean, as well as the number of responses.

-A book of tables will be required for the analysis step of our Compare Method.
+A book of tables will be required for an effective analysis of results.
 Period development analysis will require the results of the panels from varying periods.
-That way things are a lot easier and more reliable when you get down to analyzing overall group development.
+That way things are a lot easier and more reliable when you get down to analysing overall group development.

 The entire process of validation and conversion is part of creating an overview of each segment of the industry participating in the benchmarking.
 Once you have run through these steps and created a book of tables with all the correct values the next step is analysis.
 The analysis step is a crucial part of running and making sense of benchmarking data which is something we will discuss in our next post.

 Benchmarking can be one of the best ways for businesses to measure and then improve performance....

 One of the most important questions you need to ask yourself is which type of benchmarking structure will work best for your business...